This mango pineapple smoothie is super thick, creamy and can also be made paleo, vegan and dairy-free.

 You can do the same with bananas if you notice them getting a bit too brown and you’re sick of making goodies like these Spelt Banana Muffins, Healthy Oatmeal Breakfast Cookies or this Banana Baked Oatmeal.

 This smoothie is super simple to make vegan, paleo and dairy-free.
 Just use dairy-free milk.
-Coconut milk is great and adds a bit of healthy fat, which I like so that I’m not just drinking sugar.
+Coconut milk is great and adds a bit of healthy fat, which I like so I’m not just drinking sugar.

 For an even thicker version, coconut milk yogurt (or Greek yogurt, if you can have dairy) works.
+And for another great mango drink that uses yogurt, try this refreshing Mango Lassi!

 Mango Pineapple Smoothie (paleo, vegan options)